 Social arraigo is the regularisation procedure by which a foreigner who has lived in Spain continuously for 3 years can obtain the residency in the Spanish territory.

-This residency will allow him/her to reside and work in the country for 1 year, with the possibility of renewing or modifying it to another type of residence later on.
+This residency will allow him/her to reside and work in the country for 1 year, with the possibility of renewing (what is called “prórroga”) or modifying it to another type of residence later on.

 It is also called a residence permit for exceptional circumstances, and is regulated by the Organic Law 4/2000, of 11 January.

-Together with work and family arraigo, they constitute the three types of temporary residence that any foreigner may obtain after having resided illegally in the country without a residence permit or visa for a period longer than 1 year.
+Together with arraigo for studies, labor arraigo and family arraigo, they constitute the four types of temporary residence that any foreigner may obtain after having resided illegally in the country without a residence permit or visa for a period longer than 1 year.

 8 tips that will help you obtain social roots in Spain